How It Works

 These classes are ideal if you have taken yoga and are looking to ramp up your workout to include more cardio and strength training.
 It also offers great benefits if you are in great shape but would like to add a mind-body connection to your workout.

 Yoga fusion is a great workout that can help you build muscle and stamina while teaching you to relax and focus.
-You can do it alone with a DVD or in a group with an instructor.
+You can do it alone or in a group with an instructor.

 It's not for you if you like a fast-moving, hard-driving workout unless you are ready to take the next step toward a more holistic approach to mind and body strength.